Share your personal & business card information as a QR code with myQRvCard.

 Using myQRvCard on the Apple Watch

-If you have a lot of data in your contact, the code might be to big to properly work in the Glance due to the limited display space available.
-In that case, use the code within the app on the Watch or try to limit the size of your content!
+If you have a lot of data in your contact, the code might be to big to properly work on the watch due to the limited display space available.
+In that case, try to limit the size of your content!